Frequently Asked Questions

 Beneful® dog foods are produced in company-owned facilities in the United States in cities such as Flagstaff, Ariz., Fairburn, Ga., and Davenport, Iowa.
 We have on-site quality assurance laboratories and staff in each of our U.S. manufacturing facilities to monitor our comprehensive food safety program and ensure product quality and safety.

-- Do you test for aflatoxins?
+- Do you test for aflatoxins (a mycotoxin)?

 Yes.
 We have a meticulous quality assurance program for every incoming load of ingredients.
 We have ingredient specialists at each of our North American Purina® pet food manufacturing facilities, who are trained to sample and analyze incoming grain.
 Our grain testing program helps ensure only high-quality grains are used in our products.
 This testing is part of our comprehensive food safety and HACCP programs